 - 1 14-16 oz can butternut squash soup or bisque (see notes)

 - 8 oz shredded extra sharp cheddar cheese or crumbled goat cheese

 - Optional breadcrumb topping: 1 1/2 Tbsp unsalted butter, 1/2 cup panko breadcrumbs

 Cook pasta according to package directions.
 Reserve a cup of pasta water.

-In a saucepan, heat butternut squash soup to a boil, then reduce heat to medium and simmer for 4-5 minutes, or until it slightly thickens.
+In a saucepan, heat butternut squash soup to a near boil, then reduce heat and simmer for 3-4 minutes, or until it slightly thickens.
 Whisk in grated cheddar (or crumbled goat cheese) until completely smooth, then season to taste with optionals seasonings (see suggestions above) and salt to taste.

-Pour cheese sauce over hot cooked pasta.
+Pour cheese sauce over hot cooked pasta and stir to coat.
 Use a bit of pasta water if necessary to thin it out.
+Season with black pepper.

 To make the breadcrumb topping (highly encouraged!), melt butter in a microwave-safe dish.
 Stir in breadcrumbs and season to taste with a pinch of salt.
 Transfer mac and cheese to an oven-safe casserole dish or cast iron pan and sprinkle breadcrumbs evenly over the top.
 Transfer to oven and broil for a few minutes, or until breadcrumbs are golden brown (keep an eye on it so it doesn’t burn!).

 Notes: A word about the soup.
 Ingredients are important here.
 I prefer Amy’s Kitchen Butternut Squash Soup because it contains a bit of flour, so it stands in as a sort of roux to create a creamy cheese sauce.
 Some canned (or boxed) butternut squash soups contain only vegetables and seasonings (awesome!) but don’t work as well here.